wohaco/despace/mariner_10.md

 This experiment investigated the mass & gravitational characteristics of Mercury.
 It was of particular interest because of the planet’s closeness to the Sun, large orbital eccentricity, & unusual spin-orbit resonance.

 As the spacecraft passed behind Mercury on the first encounter there was an opportunity to probe the atmosphere & to measure the radius of the planet.
-By observing phase changes in the S-band radio signal, measurements of the atmosphere could be made.
+By observing phase changes in the S‑band radio signal, measurements of the atmosphere could be made.
 The atmosphere was assessed as having a density of about 10¹⁶ molecules per cm³.